 I used to try and think of reasons.
-Now, I just tell them, I simply don’t know another way, but that it has nothing to business.
-All the lessons I’ve had come from watching people I love wading through some serious shit and singing and hugging each other while they do.
+Now, I just tell them, I simply don’t know another way, but that it has nothing to do with business.
+All the lessons I’ve had come from watching people I love wading through some serious shit and singing and hugging each other while they do it.

 And the final word goes out to my Mum tonight.

 As we say to our girls, we’ll say to you tonight, Mum –